Drag, Ballistic Coefficient and Wind Drift

 The simplified Hatcher rule, named after Major General Julian Hatcher (US Army Ordnance) who published it in Hatcher's Notebook (1947), estimates wind drift in inches as: drift = range (in hundreds of yards) squared times wind speed (in mph) divided by 15 times the muzzle velocity (in thousands of fps).
 This is a first-order approximation, useful for field estimation and for cross-checking solver outputs in court, but it diverges from the Litz model by 10-20% at ranges beyond 600 metres.
 In Indian BSF and CRPF marksmanship training, the equivalent simplified formula is derived from the IOF Khadki manual and uses metric units; the underlying physics is the same.

 Forensic long-range shooting reconstruction involves estimating, from physical evidence at the scene, the probable origin of fire.
 The physical evidence typically includes: the entry angle of the bullet into the target surface, the impact location relative to the target's anatomy or geometry, any recovered bullet or fragments, and atmospheric records (wind speed and direction, temperature, barometric pressure) from the nearest meteorological station at the time of the incident.
+For shots at human targets, the angle data from any firearm entry and exit wounds independently constrains the trajectory line.

 In the Craig Harrison confirmed shot at 2,475 metres (2009, Helmand Province, Afghanistan), the Royal Military Police Post-Incident Investigation used entry-angle measurement of the entry wound consistent with the trajectory profile for a .338 Lapua Magnum at extreme range, combined with the GPS coordinates of the forward observation post (the firing position) and the target location.
 The trajectory was validated using UK DERA trajectory tables for the L115A3 .338 Lapua 250-grain round and Hornady 4DOF software; the atmospheric data were sourced from the Afghan Meteorological Authority records for the relevant grid square on that date.
 Wind drift at 2,475 metres in the prevailing conditions was calculated as approximately 2.8 metres, consistent with the optics correction dialled by the shooter.